Take Just One Step to Find Friends Worth the Name

 I also had several friends who did things differently.
 Instead of going out, we would get together at each other's apartments, eat potluck or maybe order a pizza, and play board games like Pictionary and Trivial Pursuit.
 Instead of going to the movies, we'd hang out and watch a rented video together.
 Instead of going to a professional sporting event, we would gather for a softball game in the park.

-Eventually I realized that I actually knew these friends better than I knew the others.
+Eventually I realized that I knew these friends better than I knew the first group.
 We talked about things other than what we wanted to buy, what someone else had purchased, or whose attention we were getting or wanted to get.
 We loaned things to each other, helped each other, and took an interest in each other's goals and concerns.

 Friendships shouldn't come with a price tag.